{{flagHref}}

 What is creep in metallurgy?

-Creep is the gradual and permanent deformation of a material under constant load, particularly at elevated temperatures over long periods.
+Creep is defined as the slow and permanent deformation in any material under load, especially at high temperatures, for a long period.

 Why is creep resistance important in alloys?